-This page was last updated on 24 December at 13.15
+This page was last updated on 7 September 2021

 The concept of ‘furlough’ does not exist in UK employment law, so for everyone involved (trade unions, workers, employers, lawyers) it is an untested area.

-- It is a change to your employment contract so can only be done with either your consent or through a collective agreement with the trade union(s).
-It is not clear what would happen if you refuse to accept furlough; it could mean that you would be made redundant but there is a risk you could forfeit any redundancy pay.
+Furlough is a change to your employment contract so can only be done with either your consent or through a collective agreement with the trade union(s).
+If you refuse to accept furlough you could be made redundant but there is a risk you could forfeit any redundancy pay.

 As this is a new area of employment law, and as there are many unanswered questions, it is really important that you contact us for advice if your employer is proposing to move you on to furlough.